Problem-solving is a way of finding new and creative solutions in situations where you’re stuck or can’t work through your issues.

 You might find that you need to start the problem-solving process again to find a better solution.

-But it’s normal to have some ups and downs along the way – allow 1-2 weeks for things to work.
+It’s normal to have some ups and downs along the way – allow 1-2 weeks for things to work.

 If trying to work on problems makes you or your partner very upset or angry, it might help to speak to a relationship counsellor.
 Relationship counsellors can help you identify what’s causing conflict between you and come up with practical solutions.